Ninth Judicial Circuit Court

-Pro Per - A person who represents himself or herself in court without an attorney.
+Pro Per - A person who represents himself/herself in court without an attorney.

-Protective Services (PS) - The part of the DHS dealing mainly with child abuse and neglect.
+Protective Services (PS) - The part of the DHHS dealing mainly with child abuse and neglect.

-Public Assistance - A public benefit program administered by the DHS providing benefits to families under the provisions of Title IV-D of the Social Security Act; includes Food Stamps, Medicaid and child care.
+Public Assistance - A public benefit program administered by the DHHS providing benefits to families under the provisions of Title IV-D of the Social Security Act; includes TANF, Food Stamps, Medicaid and child care.